brycie-boy/The_Cosmos/Prometheus Rising Chapter 6. The Time-Binding Semantic Circuit.md

 - Highlight(pink) - Location 1024
 These systems include words, artworks, music, rituals and unrecognized rituals (“games”) through which culture is transmitted.

+- Highlight - Location 1027
+Since words contain both denotations (referents in the sensory-existential world) and connotations (emotional tones and poetic or rhetorical hooks), humans can be moved to action even by words which have no real meaning or reference in actuality.
+This is the mechanism of demagoguery, advertising and much of organized religion.

 - Highlight(pink) - Location 1033
 The semantic circuit allows us to sub-divide things, and reconnect things, at pleasure.
 There is no end to its busy-busy-busy labeling and packaging of experience.
 On the personal level, this is the “internal monologue” discovered by Joyce in Ulysses.
 On the historical level, this is the time-binding function described by Korzybski, which allows each generation to add new categories to our mental library—connecting new things, separating new things, reclassifying and reshuffling forever.